What is a Buffer Strip?

 There are two deadlines to have your buffers established:

-- For Public Drainage Systems the deadline is November 1, 2018.
+- For Public Drainage Systems the deadline was November 1, 2018.

 DNR Buffer Map